Magnetic levitation: Levitation

 Diamagnetically levitated milli- and micro-robots can be controlled and moved with near-zero noise in their force, and they can be made intrinsically stable.
 In this way there is highly optimized control that uses zone or area control.

 Diamagnetic levitation can produce two effects on a micro robot.
 The first is reducing the sliding friction and the second is fully levitating the micro robot.
 The fully levitation system will be the focus.
 To produce passive levitation a diamagnetic layer (such as graphite) must exist in the presence of a ferromagnet (such as NdFeB).
 Diamagnetic materials are characterized by having negative susceptibility, induced magnetic moment opposite to the external magnetic field.
-For that reason, they are repelled by an external magnetic field and tend to move towards the field minimum.
+For that reason, they are repelled by an external magnetic field and tend to move toward the field minimum.
 This repulsive force is a result of the diamagnets having a magnetization direction antiparallel to the external magnetic fields.

 The magnetizations of diamagnetic materials vary with an applied magnetic field which can be given as:

 Where $H$ is the magnetic field strength and $\chi_p$ is the dimensionless susceptibility.
 For an object with volume $V_p$, the induced magnetic moment m can be given by:

 The magnetic force acting on the object is there for described as:

 If the object has density $\rho_p$ and is levitating in a medium with density $\rho_m$ and magnetic susceptibility $\chi_m$ the total energy of the object, with a magnetic and gravitational term, is:

 Such that the resulting force becomes:

 The necessary condition for stability is:

 To calculate the whole diamagnetic force acting on the levitated materials, each single dipole of the diamagnetic material must be considered.
 The diamagnetic force for the entire volume can be expressed as:

 The diamagnetic repulsion force is proportional to the magnetic susceptibility of diamagnetic materials.
 To counteract gravity in the magnetic field, materials with strong diamagnetism and lightweight properties are preferred.

+Ferrofluid-levitated Robots

+Some experiments have been conducted using ferrofluids to increase power and payload in diamagnetic microrobots.
+Diamagnetic levitation seems promising because of its accurate control, zero friction, and zero wear, but becomes less reliable at higher payloads as its max bearing pressure is in the order of 102.
+Therefore, ferrofluids, with a max bearing pressure in the order of 2 x 104, have been studied to increase the amount of weight that magnetic force can pull.
+A study by Hsu [2] demonstrated that a ferrofluid-controlled microrobot was able to carry 130 times the mass of its bare magnet counterpart.
+This would be applicable in macroscale robots (5-15 g) that need to carry heavier payloads.
+However, when working with ferrofluids, the fluid effects of wetting and evaporation should be considered.
+The ferrofluid's movement and evaporation rate is affected by the type of surface that it rests on.
+A study [2] showed ferrofluid gliding across a Teflon surface leaves less ferrofluid droplets behind than a graphite surface.